 Having been born in the tiny village of Geldrop, it was only a matter of time before the Dutchman struck gold.
 The young motocross rider took his first national title in 2002, when he won the Dutch Amateur 65cc Championship.

 After another 65cc success the following year, Jeffrey moved through the classes, picking up world and European titles on the way, as well as a reputation for high performance on sand.

-2014 saw him finish second in MX2 with 12 wins, and the victories kept on coming in 2015, with a landmark 50th victory achieved on home soil at Valkenswaard in March 2016 after a commanding start to the season.
+2016 saw Herlings back to full fitness and a landmark 50th victory achieved on home soil at Valkenswaard in March 2016 was part of a commanding start to the season.

 His lead over his rivals was so dominant that, even though he was forced to miss three rounds due to a collarbone injury, he still never lost the lead of the championship.
 A third MX2 title was confirmed at the MXGP of the Americas.

 Now, with the MX2 category well and truly conquered, Jeffrey has made the step up to MXGP, where he continues his successful partnership with the Red Bull KTM Factory Team.Read more